Hamburger

 Japan

-The consolidated taxation system is applicable to a group of Japanese corporations in which a Japanese corporation directly or indirectly owns 100 percent ownership of other Japanese corporations, and it is optional for applicable corporations.
-Under the current consolidation system, the consolidated companies are treated as if they are a single taxpayer for Corporation Tax purposes.
-However, this system will be transformed into the group relief system from the taxable year commencing on or after April 1, 2022, under which each group company is treated as a separate taxpayer, but profits and losses are adjusted and offset among the group companies.
+The consolidated taxation system was applicable to a group of Japanese corporations in which a Japanese corporation directly or indirectly owns 100 percent ownership of other Japanese corporations, and it was optional for applicable corporations.
+However, this system has been transformed into the group relief system from the taxable year commencing on or after April 1, 2022, under which each group company is treated as a separate taxpayer, but profits and losses are adjusted and offset among the group companies.

 Luxembourg